offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Phylogeny/Distance Matrix to Tree/UPGMA Algorithm_TOPIC
 ```

-**WHAT**: Given a list of n-dimensional vectors, convert those vectors into a distance matrix and build an phylogenetic tree using UPGMA (or any other phylogenetic tree generation algorithm that generates a rooted tree).
+**WHAT**: Given a list of n-dimensional vectors, convert those vectors into a distance matrix and build a phylogenetic tree (must be a rooted tree).
 Each internal node represents a sub-cluster, and sub-clusters combine to form larger sub-clusters (a hierarchy of clusters).

 ```{svgbob}
                                                                                      "HIERARCHY OF CLUSTERS"